 9. Add Ecommerce Functionality to Your Website (Optional)

-If you plan to sell products/services on your website, the first thing you need to do is to install the WooCommerce plugin on your WordPress website.
+When navigating how to start your own website that sells products/services, the first thing you need to do is to install the WooCommerce plugin on your WordPress website.
 The plugin will enable standard ecommerce features like cart and checkout.
 It comes with versatile pricing plans and robust customer support.

 A wizard will walk you through the WooCommerce plugin installation.
 However, here are the steps you will have to follow:

-• Select the payment options you want to allow users on your store to choose.
+- Select the payment options you want to allow users in your store to choose.
 You can add more payment methods later.
 If you don’t have PayPal and/or Stripe accounts, type the email address with which you want to register on these platforms.

 If you plan to accept offline payments as well, click on the “Offline Payments” checkbox at the bottom.
 Then, click on the “Continue” button.

 That’s it!
-Your ecommerce page is ready and you can import products through your admin dashboard.
+You’ve successfully learned how to start your own website.
+Now, you can import products through your admin dashboard.

 To review and update your store information, head over to the Settings tab.